avenantsoftware/PushoverArduino/README.md

 Send Pushover messages from the arduino

-if you want to use for example a vaiable in the message, like a temperature reading from a temperture sensor.
+if you want to use for example a vaiable in the message, like a temperature reading from a temperature sensor.

 Here is an example